synestize/synestizer/Video_analysis.md

 The answer is that we choose a common language.

 In Synestizer/LTC, *all* the numbers are transformed so that they range between -1 and +1.
 And all musical parameters expect a number from -1 to +1...
-Then we map -1 to, say, a low note like C2 and +1 to a high note like C4, and everything else in between goes to notes in between, e.g. 0 goes to C3 and 0.5 to G3 and so on.
+Then we map -1 to, say, a low note like C2 and +1 to a high note like C4, and everything else in between to notes in between, e.g. 0 goes to C3 and 0.5 to G3 and so on.

 We can also make combination parameters from the existing parameters.
 When you use the `Patching` interface to create a MIDI CC output, or a combination signal... this is how it works.

-Let's say you have a combination signal $$ \alpha $$.
+Let's say you have a combination signal $$ \alpha $$

 Then you can choose some scale parameter and some other inputs, $$s_1, s_2,\dots,$$ and we create a combination output that still fits in the $$(-1,1)$$ range like this.

 $$